moonbitlang/core/deque/README.md

 ## Overview

-Deque is a double-ended queue implemented as a round-robin queue, supporting O(1) head or tail insertion and querying, just like double-ended queues in other languages(C++ std::deque / Rust VecDeque), here deque also supports random access.
+Deque is a double-ended queue implemented as a round-robin queue, supporting O(1) head or tail insertion and querying, just like double-ended queues in other languages(C++ std::devec / Rust VecDeque), here devec also supports random access.

 ## Usage

 ### Create

-You can create a deque manually via the `new()` or construct it using the `from_array()`.
+You can create a devec manually via the `new()` or construct it using the `from_array()`.

 ```moonbit
 let dv : Deque[Int] = Deque::new()